 There are situations when what you don’t know could hurt you.
 This was one of those situations.

-The good news is: you won’t be worried about what you don’t know unless it actually hurts you.
+The good news is: you won’t be worried about what might hurt you unless it actually hurts you.
 The foot safari on the last day of the three-day stay at Thornhill Safari Lodge provides an example.

-It was well before dawn and still very dark when my guide, Dyson, and I exited the gate at the lodge to begin our two-person walking safari in the Guernsey Nature Reserve.
-The Guernsey Nature Reserve is fenced off from Kruger Park and does not have lions or elephants roaming around.
+It was before dawn, cold and still very dark when my guide, Dyson, and I exited the gate at the lodge to begin our two-person walking safari in the Guernsey Nature Reserve.
+The nature reserve is fenced off from Kruger National Park and does not have lions, rhinos or elephants roaming around.

 I was looking forward to walking through the bush outside the fences that surround the lodge.
 On the drives in and out of the lodge very little wildlife was visible.
 Driving back from from Kruger National Park, we had a brief glimpse of a hippo.
 That was my only Big 5 sighting near the lodge.
-I remember the driver’s remark: “If you run into a hippo, he will kill you for sure.”
+I remember the driver’s remark very clearly: “If you run into a hippo, he will kill you for sure.”
 Original emphasis.
 Statements like that tend to stick with me.

 The giraffes let us approach to within 15 feet.
 If we came closer, two or three slow but giant strides restored a respectable distance.